Favorite Poem Project

 The Favorite Poem Project was founded in 1997 by Robert Pinsky shortly after he was appointed 39th Poet Laureate of the United States by the Library of Congress.
 During the one-year open call for submissions, 18,000 Americans wrote to the project volunteering to share their favorite poems.
-Submissions came from Americans ages 5 to 97, from every state, of diverse occupations, education and backgrounds.
+Submissions came from people from ages 5 to 97, from every state, of diverse occupations, education and backgrounds.

 The project has prompted hundreds of Favorite Poem readings in cities and towns across the country.
-These readings gather individuals from different corners of a single community to share their favorite poems with each other, revealing personal ties to specific poems.
+These events gather individuals from different corners of a single community to share their favorite poems with each other, revealing personal ties to specific poems.